Holmesen/todo-app/README.md

 ## 🔒 Database Design

-The TodoMaster app uses a PostgreSQL database (via Supabase) with the following key features:
+The TaskMaster app uses a PostgreSQL database (via Supabase) with the following key features:

 - **Enum Types**: For task priorities, statuses, and action types
 - **JSONB Data Type**: For storing activity log details